 - ⅓ cup lychee syrup or water or coconut water

-- 2 tbsp honey (rice syrup for vegan versions)
+- 2 tbsp honey or rice syrup or golden syrup

-- Blend on low speed, gradually increasing to medium speed, until the fruits are blending smoothly, without forming a bubbly foam.
-(If the fruits get stuck in the blender, stop the blender and use a spatula to move the fruits around - do not increase the speed of the blender).
+- Blend on low speed, gradually increasing to medium speed, until the fruits are blending smoothly without forming a bubbly foam.
+(If the fruits get stuck in the blender, stop the machine and use a spatula to move the fruits around - do not increase the speed of the blender).
 Blend until smooth.

 - Pour the puree into popsicle molds.
-Make sure to stir the puree between pouring it into molds, so that the juice doesn't separate from the pulp too much as your pouring.
+Make sure to stir the puree between pouring it into molds, so that the juice doesn't separate from the pulp too much as you're pouring.

-- Dip the popsicle mold in hot water for a few seconds to help release the popsicles cleanly (unmolded popsicles can be stored in individual freezer bags and in the freezer).
+- Dip the popsicle mold in hot water for a few seconds to help cleanly release the popsicles (unmolded popsicles can be stored in individual freezer bags in the freezer).